ChiaHanTu/my-library/MSSQL/Database.md

 - Include all the rules of the 1NF
 - Each set of related data should be stored in a separate table.
+### 3NF

+-  Include all the rules of the 2NF.
+- The table shouldn't contain columns that are not fully dependan